Schneegans/dynamic-badges-action/README.md

 `logoPosition` | The position of the logo.
 `style` | The style like "flat" or "social".
 `cacheSeconds` | The cache lifetime in seconds (must be greater than 300).
+`valColorRange` | Numerical value used to define the message color.
-`maxColorRange` | Maximum value for the value passaed as message.
-Used to define the message color.
+`maxColorRange` | Maximum value in the range used to define the message color.
-`minColorRange` | Minimum value for the value passaed as message.
-Used to define the message color.
+`minColorRange` | Minimum value in the range used to define the message color.
+`invertColorRange` | If the range should be inverted, causing a smaller value to have green color.

 ### Using Environment Variables as Parameters [![badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/schneegans/2ab8f1d386f13aaebccbd87dac94068d/raw/answer.json)](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/schneegans/2ab8f1d386f13aaebccbd87dac94068d/raw/answer.json)